Tr20

 WWI Polish railways took over a number of German, Austrian and Russian

-locomotives, but most of them were old and obsolete machines running on saturated
+locomotives, but most of them were old and obsolete engines running on

-steam.
-Those suitable for heavy freight traffic included primarily Prussian
+saturated steam.
+Those suitable for heavy freight traffic included primarily

 service), of which 35 were taken over from KPEV and twenty from Austrian military railways; further thirty

-became evident that coal transportation and export would be of vital
+coal transportation and export would be of vital importance for national

 new engines could be readily supplied by American manufacturers.
 Among them, Baldwin